DIP Dorsal Finger dislocation (no fracture)

 What if I have concerns/questions?

-If your injury is not settling after 6 weeks or you have other concerns, you should see your GP in the first instance - take your ACC form/number with you
+- If your injury is not settling after 6 weeks or you have other concerns, you should see your GP first - take your ACC form/number with you